 Exercising the creative part of your brain is shown to have benefits for your health and wellbeing.
 Picking up a paintbrush or a ukulele can work wonders for your cognitive health and mood.

-Watch Alan talk about his passion to paint and to teach others in the Add Life to Your Years - Painting with Alan video on our Boroondara YouTube channel-external site.
+Watch Alan talk about his passion to paint and to teach others in the Add Life to Your Years - Painting with Alan video on our Boroondara YouTube channel.